 If you are partially at fault for the accident, Florida law still entitles you to seek damages in civil court.
 A court might reduce your award based on the extent to which you contributed to the accident, but you have a right to seek compensation so long as you are less than 50 percent at fault.

 You don’t have to fight for compensation and negotiate with insurance companies alone.
-We are here to help.
-The skilled car accident attorneys at Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, can handle all details of the typical car accident case, including investigating your accident, gathering relevant documents, negotiating a settlement, and litigating when settlement isn’t an option.
+The skilled car accident attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA can handle all details of the typical car accident case, including investigating your accident, gathering relevant documents, negotiating a settlement, and litigating when settlement isn’t an option.

 Contact us at 833-552-7274 (833-55-CRASH) to schedule a free consultation and learn about the ways we might be able to help you after a rear-end crash.
 We serve clients from our offices across both Florida coasts.